portfolio-performance/portfolio-help/CONTRIBUTING.md

 ```
 The figure caption is written after `Figure:`.
 You can add a class to the figure with {myclass}.
 The reference to the figure is plain Markdown syntax.

-Images are stored in subfolders named `images` at level of the document.
-This means that there could be several `images` folders.
-However, this seems a better solution than one single image folder: better scalability, contextual meaning, easier linking.
-Attention should be given to possible duplication of images.
-The naming convention follows Kebab case, where spaces are replaced with hyphens.
-Additionally, the image names provide an indication of their source or origin.
-For instance, "mnu-transaction-buy.png" is a screenshot, produced from the top-level menu `Transaction > Buy`.

-If you want to annotate a screenshot with text, arrows, boxes, and more, use an SVG file and embed the screenshot as a background image.
-For example, in Inkscape, you can easily paste the screenshot from the clipboard onto the canvas and then save the resulting image as an SVG.

 ### Formulas or mathematical symbols